Job Seekers with Disabilities

 DWD and its WorkOne partners offer workstations that contain assistive technology designed to help Hoosiers with disabilities in their search for gainful employment.
 These workstations can be found at over 20 WorkOne Career Centers throughout the state.
-WorkOne assistive technology workstations include adjustable workstations, articulating arm supports, large print keyboards, and ultra HD video magnifier.
+WorkOne assistive technology workstations include adjustable workstations, articulating arm supports, large print keyboards, and ultra-HD video magnifiers.
 WorkOne team members have been participating in regular training sessions to learn new strategies for assisting individuals with disabilities in their job search.

 WorkOne Assistance for Hoosiers with Disabilities

 Employment Assistance: WorkOne provides services in both individual and group settings.
-Some locations may require you to attend an orientation session to identify the services you are eligible for or fit your individual needs.
-Visit your local WorkOne to find out how to get started.
+Some locations may require job seekers to attend an orientation session to identify the services they are eligible that fit their individual needs.
+Hoosiers can visit their local WorkOne to find out how to get started.

 Reasonable Accommodations: Materials in alternate formats and reasonable accommodations are provided to job seekers upon request.
 Depending on the specific request, advance notice may be required.
-Visit your local WorkOne office to inquire about reasonable accommodations and/or receive information on services offered.
+Hoosiers can visit their local WorkOne office to inquire about reasonable accommodations and/or receive information on services offered.
 Examples of reasonable accommodations include: